maphew/zadam-trilium-wiki/Protected notes.md

 ## How to use protected notes

 Notes are by default unprotected.
-If you want your note to be protected, click on lock icon next to the note title as seen here:
+If you want your note to be protected, click on shield icon next to the note title as seen here:

 [[gifs/protecting-note.gif]]